wzkariampuzha/SurgUI/README.md

 Every time you see a new anatomical segment, mark the start time, play through *until you can identify that you are no longer in the same anatomical segment*, mark the end time, then click a rating:
 - 1: No significant secretions
 - 2: Secretions that don't impeded visualization
-- 3: Secretions that impede visualization, but don't completely block your view
+- 3: Secretions that impede visualization of the patency of an airway, but don't completely block your view
 - 4: Secretions that completely block your view, making it difficult to get a good assessment
 - 5: Nothing, do not use this rating